-Nursing - BS, Traditional BSN
+Nursing - BSN, Traditional BSN

-Upper Level Entry to the Traditional Bachelor of Science in Nursing
+Entry to the Traditional Bachelor of Science in Nursing

-- the strength of the student’s academic background;
+- The strength of the student’s academic background,

 Internal Transfer Applicants